 That’s the question that faced a Portuguese company called Sonae, a corporation with a large business portfolio.
 Their solution?
 Bring in all their departments, including HR, for a a digital transformation hackathon, at the end of which they managed to present over a dozen web and mobile apps.
 And many of these people had no prior coding experience.
-This is just a small example of how a hackathon can help even a dinosaur company – one that’s been around for many years – leapfrog into the digital age.
+This is just a small example of how a broad-ranging or HR hackathon can help even a dinosaur company – one that’s been around for many years – leapfrog into the digital age.

 Now, the first thought usually on people’s mind, when you mentioned the phrase ‘hackathon,’ is probably events like these, though, it’s unlikely that your company would, or should, require an event so intensive.

 Benefits of hackathons for companies looking to innovate: